Q: What is the texture on the blade?

 Q: How long do I have to wait for a knife?

-A: Depending on the length of my wait list, production time varies between 2-8 weeks.
+A: Depending on the length of my wait list, production time varies between 2 weeks to seven months.

 Q: Are the horse shoe rasp knives forged?